skip to main content

 Is Arrow Player good?

-We’ve used the Arrow Player streaming TV service for five wonderful months—it rules.
-That’s because Arrow Player’s parent company is Arrow Video, the UK-based company renowned for exceptionally high-quality boutique Blu-ray and 4K releases of cult films.
+We’ve used the Arrow Player streaming TV service for 18 wonderful months—it rules.
+That’s because Arrow Player’s parent company is Arrow Video, the UK-based company renowned for exceptionally high-quality boutique Blu-ray and 4K UHD releases of cult films.

 Think of Arrow Player as an extension of Arrow Video.
-Arrow Player’s hefty, well-curated catalog, attractive app, and low price make it the ideal streaming experience for cult film fanatics.
+Arrow Player’s hefty, expertly curated catalog, attractive app, and affordable price make it the ideal streaming experience for cult film fanatics.

 Pros